Which U.S. States Will Pay for Your Child’s Tutoring in 2026?

 Check that tutoring is approved — and what credential is required

 Some states accept any qualified tutor; others require a teaching certificate or a subject-area degree.
 A certified educator satisfies even the strictest rules.
+Arizona is the state families ask about most, and French and Spanish lessons clear the same approval bar there as any other subject.

 Get your tutor registered before you pay